Advanced Inventory extension for Magento

-Advanced Inventory is an extension for Magento that allows you to manage stocks of different points of sale or warehouses through Magento's backend.
+Advanced Inventory is an extension for Magento that allows you to manage stocks for different points of sale or warehouses through Magento's backend.

-With Advanced Inventory, all kinds of scenario are possible.
-The module is easily configurable thanks to several setting options that correspond to the great majority of inventory management real situation.
+With Advanced Inventory, all kinds of scenarios are possible.
+The module is easily configurable thanks to several setting options that correspond to the great majority of inventory management in real situations.

-Advanced Inventory is composed of a suite of performing tools for a multi-stock management:
+Advanced Inventory is composed of a suite of performing tools for multi-stock management:

-- Point of Sale which allows you to display on your Magento's frontend a Google Map in order to help your customers find the closest point of sale.
+- Point of Sale allows you to display in your Magento's frontend a Google Map in order to help your customers find the closest point of sale.

-- Mass Stock Update, to update all your stocks in Magento in one go via a csv file.
+- Mass Stock Update updates all your stocks in Magento in one go via a CSV file.

-First of all you need to configure your extension in a general way and according to your needs in System > Config > Wyomind > Advanced Inventory.
+First of all you need to configure your extension in a general way and according to your needs in:

 In the Preferences tab, start by choosing if you want the quantity and the availability to be based on Warehouses and POS stocks or on Global quantity.

 Advanced Inventory allows you to assign orders to many points of sale.
-For that you need to enable the Multiple assignation.
+For that, you need to enable the Multiple assignations.